zombifier/My_Stardew_Mods/ExtraMachineConfig/README.md

 machine recipe definitions, and allows modders to define recipes that can do things beyond what's possible in the base game (e.g per-recipe fuel).

-As of 1.5.0, this mod also adds some item features separate from machines.
+As of 1.5.0, this mod also adds a bunch of miscellaneous features not strictly related to machines.
-They're mostly graphical at the moment.

 This document is for modders looking to incorporate this mod into their own content packs.
 For users, install the mod as usual from the link above.